 20. Regulations on the study room.

-21. Safety instructions and rules for working in hazardous areas, workplaces, in classrooms.
+21. Safety instructions and rules for working in hazardous areas, workplaces, and classrooms.

-22. Decisions of pedagogical councils, orders for an educational institution.
+22. Decisions of pedagogical councils, orders for educational institutions.

 23. Regulations on paid additional educational services.